 3. Underestimating the repairs needed on investment property

-One problem with estimating repair costs is you can’t see everything that needs repaired in home.
-Once you start repairing a house, then you see the entire picture and everything that needs done.
-It is impossible to see all the repairs until before you start the work in some cases.
-I don’t like tearing walls out of old houses, because I never know what I will find behind that wall.
-Usually the more repairs I make on a house, the more new repairs I find that need done.
+One problem with estimating repair costs is you can’t see everything that needs to be repaired in a home.
+Once you start repairing a house, then you see the entire picture and everything that needs to be done.
+It is impossible to see all the repairs until you start the work in some cases.
+I don’t like tearing walls out of old houses because I never know what I will find behind that wall.
+Usually the more repairs I make on a house, the more new repairs I find that need to be done.

 Here are some more mistakes that investors make when repairing homes

 - Over improving a home.
 Don’t make a house much nicer than other homes in the neighborhood.
 It costs more money and you won’t get that money back.
 If you sell a house for more money than other houses are selling for in the neighborhood it may not appraise.
 If it doesn’t appraise, you will have to take less money in the end anyway.